 To reduce Grantee burden, ETA will track Adult Common Measures on behalf of the H-1B Ready To Work grantees.
 To assist in this process, ETA requests that grantees include the following data elements (DE) in a participant record:

-Social Security Number
+Social Security Number (DE 101)

-Employment Status at Participation
+Employment Status at Participation (DE 200)

-Date of Program Exit
+Date of Program Exit (DE 302)

-Reason for Program Exit
+Reason for Program Exit (DE 303)

+IMPORTANT NOTE: These four data elements are part of a larger number of data elements that grantees are required to collect for participant reporting and are specific to tracking Adult Common Measure results.

 It is still the responsibility of each grantee to track employment outcomes for each training participant per the data element collections required.
+Grantee reported employment outcomes on the QPR ETA Form No. 9166 are different than those employment outcomes tracked and reported through Common Measures.
+More information about data elements will be provided in this handbook, and in subsequent technical assistance materials.

 2.3A – PERSONALLY IDENTIFIABLE INFORMATION